critterandguitari/Organelle_Manual/manual.md

 The main face is both Organelle's primary interface with you and the place that you will spend the most time.
 While the other panels are critical when Organelle is being setup or when you are altering its configuration, the main face is the operations center for when you are actively running the show.

 -   Knobs `1`, `2`, `3`, and `4` are available for parameter control within your patch.
 Each knob is typically assigned` to a parameter that is then continuously altered across a preset range of values by movement of that knob.
-Movement of each knob can also send a corresponding continuous controller (CC) MIDI message. \[For information on the default MIDI operation of Organelle, see [Chapter Three] (#3).\]
+Movement of each knob can also send a corresponding continuous controller (CC) MIDI message. \[For information on the default MIDI operation of Organelle, see [Chapter Three](#3).\]

 -   Organelle's display provides a window into its microcomputer brain, serving as the on-board method of monitoring and adjusting both the system itself and your patches.